 |*sometimes included* One-cup and two-cup single-wall filter baskets

 You’ll notice a few differences: the extra filter baskets, the razor dosing tool, and the tamper.

 The tamper is the biggest difference for me, and the plastic tamper is almost a deal-breaker.
-The plastic tamper is cheap tends to slip on the grounds, which makes it hard to get a flat puck.
+The plastic tamper is cheap and slips when tamping, which makes it hard to get a flat puck.
 An uneven puck will lead to channeling and worse espresso extraction, which has a real impact on taste.
-You can spend a lot on great beans and an espresso machine, all to be negated by a tamper that is $5 cheaper!
+You end up spending a lot on an espresso machine, grinder, and beans, all to be negated by a tamper that is $5 cheaper!

 Now, the nice thing is there are plenty of tampers out there for $30 or less.
-Most of them are better than Breville’s metal tamper, which frankly, is pretty basic.
+Most of them are better than Breville’s metal tamper, which is pretty basic.
 I recommend getting the Luxhaus 53mm tamper.
-It has heft and it’s inexpensive.
+It has heft and is inexpensive.

 Last, there are the single-wall filter baskets, also known as non-pressurized baskets.
 These can deliver better espresso but are harder to use.
 We discuss different baskets here; in short, start with dual-wall filters and move to single-wall filter baskets as you learn how to dial in espresso.

 These differences are small individually, but they are annoying altogether.
 The nice thing is you can spend $50 and get all three and still save money with the Breville Bambino.